LuukHors/moira/README.md

 ## Personal goals
 - Learn more about Kubernetes operators.
 - Learn more about IDPs.
-- Have a project I can write some code in and
+- Have a project I can write some code in
 - Improve the Gitopsability (definitely not a made up word) in Kubernetes.
 - Have fun!